openxla/xla/docs/operation_semantics.md

 float).
 Throughout the documentation, *array* is used to denote an arbitrary-dimensional array.
 For convenience, special cases have more specific and familiar names; for example a *vector* is a 1-dimensional array and a *matrix* is a 2-dimensional array.
+Memory spaces used by HLO are described in the [Memory Locations](#memory-space-identifiers) section.

 ## Abs